Girijananda Chowdhury Institute of Pharmaceutical Science Azara, Guwahati, India

 Anti-bacterial and anti-fungal activity

-The authors thankful to Dr. Sumit Das, Assistant Professor Department of Pharmaceutical Chemistry, Girijananda Chowdhury Institute of Pharmaceutical Science (GIPS) Azara, Guwahati, India for his support and guidance provided during this work and Head of the department, Guwahati University for authentication of the plant specimen.
-Also thankful to Principal and Department of Microbiology, GIPS Azara, Guwahati for conveying this exploration work.
+The authors thankful to Mr. Sumit Das, Assistant Professor Department of Pharmaceutical Chemistry, Girijananda Chowdhury Institute of Pharmaceutical Science, Guwahati, India for his guidance given during this work and Principal and thanks to Department of Microbiology, Girijananda Chowdhury Institute of Pharmaceutical Science, Guwahati for conveying this exploration work.
+And special thanks to Bikash gupta for his support and being with me.

 All the author have contributed equally